tintin10q/se-csai-translation/README.md

 # se-csai-translation
-The repository for the software engenering course for csai in tilburg university
+The repository for the software engineering course for csai at tilburg university